 Adult Comprehensive Eye Exam

-Getting regular eye exams is an important part of preventative care and maintaining your overall health.
+Regular eye exams are an important part of preventative care and maintaining your overall health.
 Our goal is to optimize your visual performance through early diagnosis, vision preservation, and individualized treatment plans; this includes prescriptions for eyeglasses, contact lenses, vision therapy, or medication as required.
 Included is your eyeglass prescription and, when discussed, your contact lens prescription.

 What does the eye exam include?